aicore/libmysql/docs/generatedApiDocs/utils/db-API.md

 ## get

-It takes in a table name, a primary key name, a primary key value, and a json column name, and returns a promise that resolves to the json column value
+It takes in a table name and documentId, and returns a promise that resolves to the document

 ### Parameters